ArwaAlzahrani/IoT-tasks/README.md

-# MyTask
+# IoT tasks
-This file contains the tasks that I did for my Cooperative Training at Smart Methods
+This file contains the tasks that I did in Iot track for my Cooperative Training at Smart Methods.